-- Donating cord blood is free, painless, and it won’t disrupt your birth plan!
+Donating your cord blood is free, painless, and it won’t disrupt your birth plan!

-- Participating provider offices will hand out information to you at your prenatal visits regarding the Upstate Cord Blood Bank program in your prenatal packet.
+Participating provider offices will give you information about the Upstate Cord Blood Bank program in your prenatal packet.
 You will need to complete and mail the donation forms before you deliver.

 Before your baby is born, we recommend that you inform your provider of your decision to donate with us.